dougbutner/web-4/README.md

 In this manifesto, I will define each of the **components** of web 4, provide **psudeocode** to illustrate the minimum integration into web 2/3, introduce the **benefits to society**, and offer a **roadmap** to adopting these concepts.

 # The Problem
 Democracy, societies biggest and most successful consensus and collaboration mechanism, has become too slow to keep up with the modern world.
 Groups of people organizing, whether to turn a profit as a company, or to live together in a city, are often under-, mis-, or not represented at all in the decision making processes that affect their life.
-In both of these (governments and companies,) it is the few that end up making the decisions for the many, even with the illusion of "having a say" that exists in a representative system.
+In both of these (governments and companies,) it is the few that make the decisions for the many, even with the illusion of "having a say" that exists in a representative system.

 # The Solution
 By providing each individual with equal power in a decision making process, the true intent of the